 Using the 7-layer forest gardening system, you want to slot your companions into the physical space in the design.

-It is important when you work with layering, that you consider the sun’s movement as you don’t want to shade out crops.
+It is important when you work with layers, that you consider the sun’s movement as you don’t want to shade out crops.
 Bigger bushes may block the sun and need to be placed behind your anchor vegetables.

 Step 5.
 Don’t forget time